 For a full list of Master Association Governing Documents and Policies, including Rules and Regulations and the Master Declaration, visit the Governing Documents & Policies page.

 Owner Education Info

 Section 38-33.3-209.7 Owner Education of the Colorado Revised Statutes specifies that: The Association shall provide, or cause to be provided, education to owners at no cost on at least an annual basis as to the general operations of the association and the rights and responsibilities of owners, the association, and its executive board under Colorado law.
 The criteria for compliance with this section shall be determined by the executive board.
-The Master Association has put together an Owner Education Presentation to fulfill this requirement.
+The Master Association has put together an Owner Education Presentation (linked above) to fulfill this requirement.

 If you have any questions about this presentation, please contact Victoria DeSair at email@example.com.

 The Ken-Caryl Ranch Master Association (KCRMA) was formed as a Colorado corporation not for profit by the developer of the Ranch in April of 1974.
 In our governance we follow a hierarchy of law including:

 - Our National Laws

 - Ken-Caryl Ranch Master Declaration of Covenants, Conditions and Restrictions